opensecuritycontroller/community/testing/testcases/ds_testcases.md

 11. Click OK.

 **Expected Result:**
 It takes a while and Deployment Specifications with the name My-DS1 should be added.
 Job Status should be PASSED.
-In Openstack, see the  appliance instance related to the DS deployed.
+In Openstack, the  appliance instance related to the DS should be deployed.

 ****